 Tuesday January 1: 10am - 6pm

-Our new perfect penthouse perch at 33 Charles Street will place you within a few blocks of the Yorkville Whole Foods Market!!
-This could be your new naighbourhood grocery store!!
+And our new perfect penthouse perch at 33 Charles Street will place you within a few blocks of this Whole Foods!!
 Explore more of the lisitng we call Culture, Couture & Contemporary Living At Casa Condominio Near Yonge & Bloor, now offered for sale at $2,388,800!

 Thanks for reading!!

 Bosley Real Estate Ltd., Brokerage - (416) 322-8000

 - we're here to earn your trust, then your business -

 *Like what you've read?
 Did you know we were recently listed as one of The Top 25 Toronto Real Estate Agents To Follow On Twitter! and The Top 50 Blogs On Toronto?
 Consider signing up in the box below to receive our FREE monthly e-newsletter on housing, culture and design including our love for unique urban homes and other Toronto real estate!

 *Love Canadian Housing?
 Check out Steve's Student Mentorship site called Houseporn.ca which focuses on architecture, landscape, design, product and real estate in Canada!